End-Us3r/End-Us3r/README.md

 👋 Hello, I’m James, born and raised in North Carolina, US.
-I'm in college for my associates in Information Technology/Web Development and Computer Programming.
-I have about a year to go until I finish and starting to get a little excited with finally obtaining my first degree.
+I started college a few years ago for my associates in Information Technology/Web Development and Computer Programming but I have recently transferred to WGU for my Bachelors in Software Development.

 👀 I’m interested in software engineering, programming, cybersecurity, robotics, and AI.
-I'm really interested in starting a career in tech as I have always loved the potiental of technology.
+I'm really interested in starting a career in tech.
+I've always loved technology.

 🌱 I am currently increasing my skills as a web development/computer programmer.
 I am interested in learning as many languages as possible.
-So far I've worked on C++, Java, some HTML/CSS and some Python.
-C++ was my first coding language and I really liked it, though I lost alot of my old C++ projects :(
+So far I've worked on HTML/CSS/JS, C++, Java, and Python.

-💞️ I have never collaborated on a project before but I think it would be a fun and learning experience.
-I would be happy to collaborate on anything so if you're browsing my profile and looking for someone to help, I want to!
+💞️ I have never collaborated on a project before but I think it would be a fun learning experience.
+I would be happy to collaborate on anything so if you're browsing my profile and looking for someone to help, even if it's something really minor, I want to!

-📫 You can reach reach me at my student email: atkinsj5352@student.faytechcc.edu P.S.
-I'm still finding my way around Github
+📫 You can reach reach me at my email, jatk187@wgu.edu or through one of the links.

+P.S.
+I'm still finding my way around Git and Github.

 <!---
 End-Us3r/End-Us3r is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.
 You can click the Preview link to take a look at your changes.